-To change the readout speed there are two macros:
+To change the readout speed there are two csh scripts

-speed\fast.mc / speed\slow.mc: changes the readout speed to fast or slow mode.
+speed\fast/ speed\slow: changes the readout speed to fast or slow mode.
 It sets the pixel time, changes the gain (e-/adu), and moves the offset of the electronic to match the output.
 It also sets the gain, read noise and speed mode variables in the internal database -for header purposes-.
-Note that the GUI reads in this directory for the macros named "speed\XXX.mc", and presents XXX available in the speed drop-down menu, so any new speed could be made available in the GUI by simply creating a new speed macro.
+Note that the GUI reads in this directory for the macros named "speed\XXX.",and presents XXX available in the speed drop-down menu, so any new speed could be made available in the GUI by simply creating a new speed macro.